 When Minnesota passed the nation’s first charter public school law in 1991, it was hard to foresee how quickly the idea would spread.
 This landmark legislation blazed a trail for others to follow – and now 44 states and the District of Columbia have charter laws.

 At its core, the charter idea is about improving education for all students.

 - Welcomes and encourages new ideas;

 - Empowers students, families, educators, and communities;

 - Propels innovation and opportunity; and

-Twenty-five years into the charter schools movement, many of the founders and key players have moved on in their careers, retired, or even passed away.
+Twenty-five years into the charter schools movement, many of the founders and key players have moved on in their careers or retired.
 That’s why we believe it is imperative that the historical records and primary source materials of these pioneers are identified and preserved lest they get discarded and forever lost.
+Get involved today!

 Discover the Need

 "As Democrats, what are we waiting for?
 We have always been the party considered most responsive to education needs.
 We must continue to earn that reputation by responding to our changing times." - Senator Ember Reichgott Junge.
 The Freedom to Be Better: Speech to Democratic Leadership Conference